Designing networks

 [6]:

-Now let’s have a look at an example for what Pop2net was originally designed: The creation of a population of agents based on survey data and their flexible connection via locations.
+Now let’s have a look at an example for what Pop2net was originally designed: The creation of a population of actors based on survey data and their flexible connection via locations.
 For the following example, we assume that we want to create a network model for schools and have access to a sample of individual data collected in a school.
 This is our example data:

 [7]: